Facebook Advertising 101: The Complete Beginner Guide

 • Use high-resolution images: The last thing someone wants to see is a blurry or pixelated photo when they're trying to make a purchase decision.
 Make sure to use images that have a high resolution and fit the image size guidelines above.

 • Don't advertise too much at once: Space is limited with image ads.
-If you have a set of products you're trying to advertise, you might want to use something with more 'real estate', like carousel ads or video ads.
+If you have a set of products you're trying to advertise, you might want to use something with more 'real estate,' like carousel ads or video ads.

 Video ads